-In general, all utility trench backfill soils should be compacted to at least 90 percent of the ASTM D-1557 maximum dry density.
+In general, utility trench backfill soils should be compacted to at least 90 percent of the ASTM D-1557 maximum dry density.
 As an alternative, a clean sand (minimum Sand Equivalent of 30) may be placed within trenches and compacted in place (jetting or flooding is not recommended).
-Compacted trench backfill should conform to the requirements of the local grading code, and more restrictive requirements may be indicated by the city of Perris.
-All utility trench backfills should be witnessed by the geotechnical engineer.
+It is recommended that materials in excess of 3 inches in size not be used for utility trench backfill.
+Compacted trench backfill should conform to the requirements of the local grading code, and more restrictive requirements may be indicated by the City of Perris.
+Utility trench backfills should be witnessed by the geotechnical engineer.
 The trench backfill soils should be compaction tested where possible; probed and visually evaluated elsewhere.